microbit-sam/microbit-docs/docs/ble/partial-flashing-service.md

 **Out Of Order Packet
-If the micro:bit detects an out of order packet the packet count is reset to the start of the current block and a notification is sent to inform the client.
+If the micro:bit detects an out of order packet the packet count is set to the end of the block (start of block + 3, ready for the next) and a notification is sent to inform the client.

 | Byte 0 | Byte 1 |
 |---|---|